rockettheme/docs/Docs/wordpress/start/INDEX.md

 WordPress is used for a wide range of sites including: eCommerce, blogs, photo galleries, news, aggregates, and many more.
 In many cases, WordPress serves as the backbone of sites that are largely static in order to allow for easy changes by non-developer personnel later on.

 WordPress is built to be simple and easy for the end user to manage.
 Site content is added by way of an integrated text editor and can be arranged using a series of click-and-drag widget placement operations.
-It's currently one of the most popular CMS platforms for personal and small business use, thought it is also used on some of the most popular sites on the Web today.
+It is currently one of the most popular CMS platforms for personal and small business use, thought it is also used on some of the most popular sites on the Web today.

 Features
 -----